 Want to avoid low morale and high turnover?
 Be clear with your people.

 A Gallup Poll on the State of the American Workplace showed that fully 50% of all workers are unclear about what’s expected of them.
-And that lack of clarity causes enormous frustration.
-So managers need to set clear goals for the company, the teams, and every individual in every department.
+And that lack of clarity in business communication causes enormous frustration.

 When confusion runs rampant, it costs a bundle.